Providence Neurosurgery & Spine

 - An option to receive communications via text messages or email sent to your phone, tablet, or computer providing:

-- Information and reminders to support you and help you prepared for your procedure.
+- Information and reminders to support you and help you prepare for your procedure.

 - Follow-up messages that allow you to check-in directly with your care team so they can monitor your recovery and progress, as well as address any care or pain concerns.